 Every Sunday, kids around the country grabbed the funny pages to read about the adventures of Dick Tracy the detective, Flash Gordon the Yale polo player and Little Orphan Annie, the plucky young girl with surprisingly pro-business, anti-labor views.
 In one 1933 comic, Annie cheerfully exclaimed: “Leapin’ Lizards!
 Who says business is bad?”
 If ever Annie needed help on an adventure, she was saved by “Daddy” Warbucks, a benevolent millionaire whose name literally indicated he was a war profiteer.

 Annie’s politics reflected those of her creator, cartoonist Harold Gray.
-The popular comic had made Gray incredibly rich since he started it in 1924, so that by 1934 he was earning a cozy $100,000 a year (nearly $2 million in 2019 dollars).
+The popular comic had made Gray incredibly rich since he started it in 1924 so by 1934 he was earning a cozy $100,000 a year (nearly $2 million in 2019 dollars).
 Enraged by the election of Franklin Delano Roosevelt in ‘32, Gray used his strip to rail against unions and the New Deal.
 The comic was popular among children because of little Annie’s big adventures, but not all adults were fans of her politics.
 In 1935, The New Republic denounced Annie as “fascism in the funnies.”

 10. Tuning in to Hit Radio Shows About Masked Avengers